 Services that are covered for you What you must pay when you get these services In-Network Out-of-Network Home infusion therapy Prior authorization is required.
 Home infusion therapy involves the intravenous or subcutaneous administration of drugs or biologicals to an individual at home.
 The components needed to perform home infusion include the drug (for example, antivirals, immune globulin), equipment (for example, a pump), and supplies (for example, tubing and catheters).
-Covered services include, but are not limited to: Professional services, including nursing services, furnished in accordance with the plan of care Patient training and education not otherwise covered under the \$0 for each Medicare-covered home infusion therapy service.
-50% for each Medicare-covered home infusion therapy service. durable medical equipment benefit Remote monitoring Monitoring services for the provision of home infusion therapy and home infusion drugs furnished by a qualified home infusion therapy supplier
+Covered services include, but are not limited to: Professional services, including nursing services, furnished in accordance with the plan of care Patient training and education not otherwise accordance thereof \$0 for each Medicare-covered home infusion therapy service.
+Out-of-Network 50% for each Medicare-covered home infusion therapy service. otherwise covered under the durable medical equipment benefit Remote monitoring Monitoring services for the provision of home infusion therapy and home infusion drugs furnished by a qualified home infusion therapy supplier